Have a few questions about our church?

 No. At Christ Church, we look different and dress different.
 You will find people dressed in suits and some in shorts or jeans.
 We think the Bible is less concerned about the clothes we wear when we worship God, and more about what’s in the heart.

 5. How can I learn more about the Christian Faith?

-We regularly host a course called Simply Christianity.
+We regularly host a course called Christianity Explored.
 This is an introductory course that explores the questions: Who is Jesus?
 Why did he come?
 What does it mean to follow him?
 Please also see our Christianity Explored page for more info and other resources.

 6. I would like someone to disciple me in the Christian faith.
 How do I go about connecting with someone?

 Our hope is that discipleship relationships – that is, relationships in which Christians gather around God’s Word to intentionally provide encouragement and direction for one another – would grow organically.
 If you belong to a community group, that’s the natural place to seek out a discipleship relationship with a person of the same gender.
 Or you can also speak to our Senior Minister Keith Paulus, or to one of our Wardens who can help to connect you with someone.

 7. Do you have to be baptized to participate in Holy Communion?